Product Appears to Have Been Renamed

 The Bottom Line

-Judging by its ingredients alone, Muenster Premium looks like a below average dry product.
+Judging by its ingredients alone, Premium Quality looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.